DuggzDev/DataStructures/DS/README.md

 1. Pick a route
 2. Keep going until you reach a dead end, or a previously visited node.
 3. Backtrack to last node that has unvisited adjacent neighbours
+4. Utilizes a stack

 **Breadth First Search (BFS)** is a search algorithm for transversing a tree or graph data structure one level at a time.

 1. Pick a starting route
 2. Which adjacent neighbours are connecting to that node
 3. And so forth for each node (level)
+4. Utilizes a queue

  # By James